 Having reached the end of my initial Philips Baristina Espresso Machine review, I have a much clearer idea of the kind of folks this machine is targeted toward.
 And I have to say that I do actually understand the appeal, even if this isn’t the machine for me.

 Listen, we all know that coffee capsules are terrible for the environment, and yet they are still selling like hot cakes.
 So, rather than succumb to the Keurig or Nespresso temptation, consider a machine like the Philips Baristina.
-It’s just as convenient, and I almost guarantee it’ll make better coffee.
+It’s just as convenient, and I can guarantee it’ll make better coffee.

 Plus, you’ll end up spending less on coffee beans each month than you would on capsules containing stale grounds.